HIStory: Past, Present and Future, Book I: Background

 Starting in the late 1980s, Jackson and the tabloid press had a difficult relationship.
-In 1986, tabloids claimed that Jackson slept in a hyperbaric oxygen chamber and had offered to buy the bones of Joseph Merrick (the "Elephant Man"), both of which Jackson denied.
+In 1986, tabloids claimed that Jackson slept in a hyperbaric oxygen chamber and had offered to buy the bones of Joseph Merrick (the "Elephant Man"), both of which Jackson vehemently denied.
 These stories inspired the derogatory nickname "Wacko Jacko", which Jackson despised.
 He stopped leaking untruths to the press, and the media began creating their own stories.
 In 1989, Jackson released "Leave Me Alone", a song about the victimization he felt by the press.

 In 1993, the relationship between Jackson and the press collapsed when he was accused of child sexual abuse.
 Although he was not charged, Jackson was subject to intense media scrutiny while the criminal investigation took place.
-Complaints about the coverage and media included misleading and sensational headlines; paying for stories of Jackson's alleged criminal activity and confidential material from the police investigation; using unflattering pictures of Jackson; and using headlines that strongly implied Jackson's guilt.
+Media coverage included misleading and sensational headlines; paying for stories of Jackson's alleged criminal activity and confidential material from the police investigation; using unflattering pictures of Jackson; and using headlines that strongly implied Jackson's guilt.
+In 1993, a Daily Express headline read "Drug Treatment Star Faces Life on the Run", while a News of the World headline accused Jackson of being a fugitive; these tabloids also falsely alleged that Jackson had traveled to Europe to have cosmetic surgery that would make him unrecognizable on his return.
+The same year, the Daily Mirror held a "Spot the Jacko" contest, offering readers a trip to Disney World if they could correctly predict where Jackson would appear next.
+In early November 1993, talk show host Geraldo Rivera set up a mock trial with a jury of audience members, though Jackson had not been charged with a crime.
 In 1994, Jackson said of the media coverage: "I am particularly upset by the handling of the matter by the incredible, terrible mass media.
 At every opportunity, the media has dissected and manipulated these allegations to reach their own conclusions."

 Jackson began taking painkillers, Valium, Xanax and Ativan to deal with the stress of the allegations.
 A few months after the allegations became news, Jackson stopped eating.
 Soon after, Jackson's health deteriorated to the extent that he canceled the remainder of his Dangerous World Tour and went into rehabilitation.
 Jackson booked the whole fourth floor of a clinic and was put on Valium IV to wean him from painkillers.
-The media showed Jackson little sympathy.
-In 1993, the Daily Mirror held a "Spot the Jacko" contest, offering readers a trip to Disney World if they could correctly predict where Jackson would appear next.
-The same year, a Daily Express headline read "Drug Treatment Star Faces Life on the Run", while a News of the World headline accused Jackson of being a fugitive; these tabloids also falsely alleged that Jackson had traveled to Europe to have cosmetic surgery that would make him unrecognizable on his return.
-In early November 1993, talk show host Geraldo Rivera set up a mock trial with a jury of audience members, though Jackson had not been charged with a crime.